sheunghung/NoiseKWS/README.md

 # NoiseKWS
-The dataset and codes of NoiseKWS.
+The partial dataset and codes of NoiseKWS.